RA Flexible Software Package Documentation Release v6.0.0

 )

-Begins non-blocking information frame reception to receive user specified number of bytes into destination buffer pointer.
+Begins non-blocking data reception to receive user specified number of bytes into destination buffer pointer.

 The checksum type specifies the checksum type used for validation.
 If a non-standard algorithm is used, or the application prefers to validate the checksum outside the driver, or the application prefers to skip checksum validation, specify lin_checksum_type_t::LIN_CHECKSUM_TYPE_NONE.
 If checksum validation is skipped, the lin_checksum_type_t::LIN_EVENT_ERR_INVALID_CHECKSUM event is not possible.
 When lin_checksum_type_t::LIN_CHECKSUM_TYPE_NONE is used, the number of bytes specified in the receive buffer length will be received (the driver will not expect to receive an additional 1 checksum byte), so if a non-standard checksum is used, sufficient space must be allocated in the write buffer and accounted for in the provided length.

-On successful information frame reception, the callback is called with event lin_event_t::LIN_EVENT_RX_INFORMATION_FRAME_COMPLETE.
+On successful data reception, the callback is called with event lin_event_t::LIN_EVENT_RX_DATA_COMPLETE.

 Example:

-/* Begin reception of the information frame data */
+/* Begin reception of the frame data */

 Return values